Felicidades (album)

-¡Felicidades! is the fourth studio album and the first Christmas-themed album by the Puerto Rican boy band Menudo, released in 1979 by the record label Padosa.
-It features the Meléndez brothers—Carlos, Óscar, and Ricky—along with Fernando Sallaberry and René Farrait.
+¡Felicidades!
+(Congratulations) is the fourth studio album and the first Christmas-themed album by the Puerto Rican boy band Menudo, released in 1979 by the record label Padosa.
+It features the Meléndez brothers, Carlos, Óscar, and Ricky, along with Fernando Sallaberry and René Farrait.
 This was the last album to feature Carlos Meléndez, as he reached the group's age limit of 15 in early 1980 and was replaced by Johnny Lozada.

 According to author Damarisse Martínez Ruiz, albums like ¡Felicidades! served as a vehicle to expand the group into international markets, as evidenced by their appearance on the Spanish television show 300 millones, in 1979.

 Production and songs

-The album was recorded and mixed at V.U.
-Recording in San Juan, Puerto Rico.
-Jonatan Castro and Edgardo Díaz were responsible for the recording engineering, while the mixing was carried out by Vinny Urrutia and Edgardo Díaz.
-Musical arrangements were created by Miguel Monserrat, and Edgardo Díaz served as the production director.
-On the visual side, the cover photo was provided courtesy of New York Department Stores, and the back cover was designed by Rod Hernández.
-The cover layout was prepared by Pichy Ponla and René Zayas, with Ricardo Pérez acting as production assistant.
-The album cutting was done by Miguel Vega, and the cover cutting was handled by The Lacquers Lab in San Juan.

 Among the tracks on the album ¡Felicidades!, four compositions by Herminio de Jesús stand out.
 A renowned Puerto Rican songwriter with a deep connection to his country's traditional music, he contributed the following songs: "El chiji navideño", "Naqui quiñaqui", "Arre, caballito", and "Eso es lo mío".

 Four of the songs are credited as "D. R.", an abbreviation of Derechos Reservados, which typically indicates that the works are traditional or of public domain origin, with no specific composer officially credited.
 These songs are: "Ensillando mi caballo", "Noche de paz", "A la banda de allá", and "Plena borinqueña".
 "Noche de paz" is the Spanish-language version of the well-known Christmas carol "Silent Night", originally written in German as "Stille Nacht" in 1818 by Franz Xaver Gruber (music) and Joseph Mohr (lyrics).
-"Plena borinqueña", as the title suggests, draws from the plena genre—an Afro-Puerto Rican musical tradition used historically for storytelling and social commentary—highlighting the album's cultural roots.
+"Plena borinqueña", as the title suggests, draws from the plena genre, an Afro-Puerto Rican musical tradition used historically for storytelling and social commentary.